 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Aaron'S Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AAN stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Finance/Rental/Leasing industry.
+We show how AAN stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Furniture Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Headquartered in Atlanta, The Aaron's Company, Inc. is a leading technology-enabled omnichannel provider of lease-purchase solutions.
 Aaron's engages in the sales and lease ownership and specialty retailing of furniture, consumer electronics, appliances and accessories through its approximately 1,300 Company-operated and franchised stores in 47 states and Canada, as well as its e-commerce platform, Aarons.com.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)